lassesoeg/work-organization-gunvor/README.md

 tips to organize research

-Name?
+Name? lasse

-What kind of scientist do you tell people you are at dinner parties?
+What kind of scientist do you tell people you are at dinner parties? ecologist

-In the past month, what are the three main activites you have been doing at work?
+In the past month, what are the three main activites you have been doing at work? proj desc, 301, protocol